akegaviar/auction-cordapp/README.md

 start BidFlow bidAmount: 20 USD, auctionId: 774bb8fb-8769-490d-9c88-9687f978d5e3
 ```

-Checking the existing auction assets:
+## Checking the existing auction assets

 ```
 run vaultQuery contractStateType: net.corda.samples.states.Asset
 ```

-Checking the existing auction items and item IDs:
+## Checking the existing auction items and item IDs

 ```
 run vaultQuery contractStateType: net.corda.samples.states.AuctionState
 ```

 Look for the `linearId` field in the response.

+## Running the node explorer

+You can also run the node explorer for a visual representation of everything happening on the network.
+For instructions, see [Node explorer](https://docs.chainstack.com/operations/corda/node-explorer).

+In the Node Explorer UI, make sure you provide the path to your `cordapps` directory in **Settings**.
+Otherwise you won't be able to see the transactions.

 ## Additional information